-14. Overall, in the macroeconomic integration dimension of integration, the performance of the regional economic communities has been unremarkable.
-The Africa Regional Integration Index findings show that the eight regional economic communities have an average macroeconomic integration score of 0.399.
+14. Overall, in the macroeconomic integration dimension, the performance of the RECs has remained weak.
+The Africa Regional Integration Index finding shows that the eight communities have an average macroeconomic integration score of 0.399.
 This takes into account the number of bilateral investment treaties in force, the number of countries in a region that share a common currency or with convertible currencies, and the regional inflation rate differential (that is, the difference between the inflation rate of countries and the target inflation rate of the region).

-15. The Economic Community of Central African States (ECCAS) and EAC are the highest performing communities in terms of macroeconomic integration, with 0.684 and 0.660 scores, respectively, on the index.
+15. The Economic Community of Central African States ECCAS and EAC are the highest-performing communities in terms of macroeconomic integration, with 0.684 and 0.660 scores, respectively, on the index.
 The high performance of ECCAS is largely driven by the fact that 6 out of 11 ECCAS member States are members of the Central African Economic and Monetary Community - which is now at a more advanced stage of macroeconomic, monetary and financial integration, and shares a common currency (the CFA franc of Central Africa).
 It is one of the three monetary unions operating in Africa, the others being the West African CFA franc (covering French-speaking countries in West Africa) and the Common Monetary Area (covering all Southern African Customs Union member States, except Botswana).

-16. The EAC targets to replace national currencies with a common currency by 2024, through the adopted convergence criteria and has recorded some progress.
-According to research undertaken by AfDB in 2018, the estimated average annual inflation was at 5.28 per cent (excluding South Sudan, which had a national annual inflation rate of 104.1 per cent), against a targeted inflation ceiling of 8 per cent.
-The continent's average fiscal deficit of GDP was 17 per cent (against a targeted 3 per cent of GDP fiscal deficit ceiling) and public debt-to-GDP ratio was at 50 per cent, compared with 67 per cent in 2016.
+16. The EAC target is to replace national currencies with a common currency by 2024, through the adopted convergence criteria and the East African Monetary Union Protocol of 2013.
+Although the REC has recorded some progress, meeting the 2024 target is a huge task.
+According to research undertaken by AfDB in 2018, the estimated average annual inflation was 5.28 per cent (excluding South Sudan, which had a national annual inflation rate of 104.1 per cent), against a targeted inflation ceiling of 8 per cent.
+The continent's average fiscal deficit of GDP was 17 per cent (against a targeted 3 per cent of GDP fiscal deficit ceiling), and public debt-to-GDP ratio was at 50 per cent, compared with 67 per cent in 2016.

-17. Other regional economic communities are also making some strides towards macroeconomic integration.
-COMESA is aspiring to form a monetary union by 2025 and has set macroeconomic and monetary convergence targets to harmonize economic indicators.
+17. Other RECs are also making some strides towards macroeconomic integration.
+COMESA intends to form a monetary union by 2025, and has set macroeconomic and monetary convergence targets to harmonize economic indicators.
 In terms of financial integration, COMESA has achieved a regional payment and settlement system, which is an electronic payment platform that facilitates cross-border payments between and among COMESA member States in a multicurrency environment.
 As of March 2017, nine COMESA countries were implementing the payment and settlement system.